Covid-19 Pandemic Notice

 Saturday 29th May 2021 10 am to 4 pm

-Work to do in these ancient woodlands includes cutting down & burning invasive Rhododendron ponticum, slashing bracken, strimming the paths, scything, cutting down self-seeded Sitka spruce trees (felling can only be done by certificated volunteer members), pruning branches alongside the paths, cleaning & painting the Red Squirrel Hide & storage shed and the Contemplation Shelter, maintaining the ditches, planting native trees & keeping them free of scrub, cleaning the picnic tables & benches, helping to make sculptures & maintaining them, keeping the Labyrinth in good order, topping up the squirrel feeders, erecting new signs, cleaning the information signs and anything else that may be needed to maintain the woodlands in good order.
+Work to do in these ancient woodlands includes cutting down & burning invasive Rhododendron ponticum, clearing already felled Sitka spruce trees logs off the new path route & stacking and burning the brash, slashing bracken, strimming the paths, scything, cutting down self-seeded Sitka spruce trees (felling can only be done by certificated volunteer members), pruning branches alongside the paths, cleaning & painting the Red Squirrel Hide & storage shed and the Contemplation Shelter, maintaining the ditches, planting native trees & keeping them free of scrub, cleaning the picnic tables & benches, helping to make sculptures & maintaining them, keeping the Labyrinth in good order, topping up the squirrel feeders, erecting new signs, cleaning the information signs and anything else that may be needed to maintain the woodlands in good order.

 Click on these links for more information:-